-- Jacob Riis a photographer and reporter for the New York Tribune who did not shy away from giving the true description of the poverty and suffering of the lower classes in the late 1800s.
-His book, How the Other Half Lives, shed some light on the disparity of wealth in America. - Carrie Chapman Catt women's rights activist and "Suffragette of The Midwest" who led campaign and protests for women's right to vote. - Upton Sinclair an author who gave a realistic and disturbing account of the conditions in meatpacking plants where the unsanitary practices and unsafe work environments were going unchecked.
+• Jacob Riis - a photographer and reporter for the New York Tribune who did not shy away from giving the true description of the poverty and suffering of the lower classes in the late 1800s.
+His book, How the Other Half Lives, shed some light on the disparity of wealth in America.

+• Upton Sinclair - an author who gave a realistic and disturbing account of the conditions in meatpacking plants where the unsanitary practices and unsafe work environments were going unchecked.